aquasecurity/tfsec/docs/checks/digitalocean/compute/kubernetes-auto-upgrades-not-enabled.md

 title: Kubernetes clusters should be auto-upgraded to ensure that they always contain the latest security patches.
 ---

+# Kubernetes clusters should be auto-upgraded to ensure that they always contain the latest security patches.

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation